Gigas002/wau/examples/cli.md

 ## Global flags

 - `--version`
-- `--no-cache` — bypass the on-disk HTTP response cache for this invocation
 - `--config <PATH>` — read `config.toml` from `<PATH>` instead of the platform-conventional config dir; `profiles/` is then resolved as `<PATH>`'s sibling directory.
 Mainly for integration tests that need an isolated config location.